Margin solves the problem of large financial requirements

 When your Forex trade finishes successfully, meaning the price on USD/JPY pair goes up and then you sell it, your account balance also increases.
 But there are chances that the price will go down and lead you to a loss.
 This way, your account balance will decrease as well.

 That is where the margin level goes below 100%.
 This means that the available equity on your balance is lower than the funds taken by your broker.
-When this happens, the broker will notify you that you need to refill your account at least to the point of maintenance margin.
-This is basically a definition of margin call.
+So, how to increase margin level in Forex?
+If this happens, the broker will notify you that you need to refill your account at least to the point of maintenance margin.
+This is basically a definition of margin call

 If you manage to do that, your current positions will stay open.
 However, if you fail to make a new deposit, the broker will have to close all trades and sell your assets.
 Forex traders are usually very careful not to get a margin call and maintain their account above the maintenance margin.